Professor Visa Sponsorship Jobs in Maryland

 Which visa types are most common for professor roles in Maryland?

-The H-1B is the most common visa for full-time, tenure-track and tenured professor positions in Maryland, as faculty roles consistently qualify as specialty occupations requiring a graduate degree.
+The H-1B visa is the most common visa for full-time, tenure-track and tenured professor positions in Maryland, as faculty roles consistently qualify as specialty occupations requiring a graduate degree.
 The O-1A is an option for professors with exceptional research records.
-J-1 exchange visitor status is frequently used for visiting faculty, postdoctoral appointments, and short-term research roles, sponsored directly through the host institution.
+J-1 visa exchange visitor status is frequently used for visiting faculty, postdoctoral appointments, and short-term research roles, sponsored directly through the host institution.

 How to find professor visa sponsorship jobs in Maryland?